SSL, TLS, and HTTPS: Securing Web Communication

 Let’s Encrypt and Free Certificates

-Let’s Encrypt, launched in 2016, revolutionized certificate management.
-They provide free certificates through an automated process called ACME (Automated Certificate Management Environment).
+Let’s Encrypt, launched in 2016, made certificates free and automated through ACME (Automated Certificate Management Environment).

 # Certbot automates certificate issuance and renewal